 You shipped an order to the customer, but instead of being delivered, the tracking results say delivery exception.
 Uh oh!
 Let’s take a look at what to do step by step to smooth things over with the customer and make sure they get the package.

-If the tracking says an exception occurred, that means the shipment is stalled for some unforeseen reason.
 Delivery exceptions can have three outcomes: a delayed package, an undeliverable package that gets returned to the sender, or a package delivered on time anyway, despite the exception.

 Another outcome may be a frustrated customer.
 First off, don’t panic.
 Here’s what to do to change that.

 While most orders are delivered on time, mistakes and delays can happen.
 It’s just a fact of life.
-As an e-commerce store, it pays to plan ahead so you can smooth things over with the customer and get that package delivered to their door.
+As an eCommerce store, it pays to plan ahead so you can smooth things over with the customer and get that package delivered to their door.
 Having a system in place is your first step.

 First, you’ll need to know the possible reasons why did a delivery exception occurs.
 These include: